 What ingredients do you need for this dish?

 The spices: I used seven spices, commonly used in Middle Eastern cooking.
-You can make your own via the recipe here, or just use any mixed spice you have and like.
+You can make your own via the recipe here, or just use all spice or any mixed spice you have.
 I also use cinnamon, along with black pepper and salt.
 Kept it simple, but feel free to add paprika, chili powder, garlic powder, anything you like!

-The sauce: Crushed tomatoes, plus some additional tomato paste to deepen the flavor.
-I also added a touch of pomegranate molasses which I LOVE, especially in tomato based applications.
-You can find this at any Middle Eastern specialty store, it has a really special flavor, tangy and sticky and a little sweet.
+Pomegranate Molasses: This gives such a nice tangy undertone to the sauce.
+You can find this online or at a Middle Eastern specialty store.
+It has a really special flavor, tangy and sticky and a little sweet.
 If you can’t find it, you can either leave it out or substitute with balsamic vinegar.
-The sauce is also thinned out slightly with 1/2 cup water.

 What to serve this Lebanese eggplant dish with: